Prediction intervals for neural network models using weighted asymmetric loss functions: Main result

 \section{Main result}

+We show semi-analytically that the prediction interval can be calculated in an efficient way by training the model minimising a weighted, i.e.~not symmetric around 0, MAE loss function:

+for $\alpha \in (0, 1)$.
+The factor of 2 is introduced to rescale the defined loss to match the standard MAE definition.

-The main mathematical results is based on the insight that is our Theorem \ref{thm:main}.
-This theorem relates the choice of loss function to the resulting corresponding $\argmin$, for a specific class of loss functions.
+The main mathematical result is derived from the insight presented in our Theorem~\ref{thm:main} below.
+It relates the choice of loss function to the resulting corresponding minimizer, for a specific class of loss functions.